datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    also be used with other programming languages, such as Matlab, via standard system calls.

-   Even if you don't know or like Python, you can just copy-paste the code and follow along -- the high-level YODA principles demonstrated in this section generalize across programming languages.
+   Even if you do not know or like Python, you can just copy-paste the code and follow along -- the high-level YODA principles demonstrated in this section generalize across programming languages.